caseyanderson/howtoSC3/session01/01-intro.md

 x;
 ```

-Here is a super lazy way to use a List to end up with a fixed value Array, btw
+Here is a super lazy way to use a `List` to end up with a fixed value `Array`, btw

 ```python3
 x = List.new();